react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator-2.0.md

 Use this prop to have a semi-transparent dark overlay visible under the card during transitions.
 Defaults to `true` on Android and `false` on iOS.

-#### `cardTransparent`

-Use this prop to use a transparent background for the card instead of a white one.
-This is useful to implement things like modal dialogs where the previous scene should still be visible underneath the current one.
-Defaults to `false`.

-If you use [`react-native-screens`](https://github.com/kmagiera/react-native-screens), you should also specify `mode: 'modal'` in the stack view config so previous screens aren't detached.

 #### `cardStyle`

 Style object for the card in stack.
 You can provide a custom background color to use instead of the default background here.

+You can also specify `{ backgroundColor: 'transparent' }` to make the previous screen visible underneath.
+This is useful to implement things like modal dialogs.
+If you use [`react-native-screens`](https://github.com/kmagiera/react-native-screens), you should also specify `mode: 'modal'` in the stack view config when using a transparent background so previous screens aren't detached.

 #### `disableKeyboardHandling`